 Housing not applicable.
 Please ask your site coordinator for more information about transportation requirements.

 Some facts about the weather in Seattle

-- July is the average warmest month.
+- August is on record as the average warmest month (76o F).

-- The highest recorded temperature was 96° F in 1994.
+- The highest recorded temperature was 103° F in July 2009.

 - The most precipitation on average occurs in November.